e2b-dev/E2B/packages/cli/README.md

 npm install -g @devbookhq/cli
 ```

-Then you can use the CLI:
+Then you can use the CLI with
 ```sh
 devbook env --help
 ```